robertfmurdock/Coupling/client/src/jsMain/resources/com/zegreatrob/coupling/client/recent-info.md

 # News

-## March 14, 2024
+## Dec 12, 2024

-Oo rah!

-Wow I took a long time to update recent news.

-Hi!

-Just a reminder, if you want to try the Slack integration, please do!
-Its working super-well now.
-I've been using it on my team personally for the last five months and it's been just swanky.
+Hey ya'll!

+Been a minute - I've been working hard on the full-time job - but an update here is overdue.

+First, the app was recently updated to React 19.
+Sadly that means one or two things don't work for the moment: specifically a pairing visualization on the stats page (and a few more that are... secret).

+Hopefully these will become fixable over the next month or so, but as these features aren't essential AFAIK, they're going to be defunct for the moment.
+IF YOU FEEL THIS IS A PROBLEM, let me know!
+I'll find a workaround in the interim if its causing actual pain.

+There are still a few features cooking that I need to bring out, but I want to make sure they have a solid introduction before making them public.

-To use it, click on this [link](/incubating) and hit the "Add to Slack" button.
+That of course includes the slack integration I mentioned before: to use it, click on this [link](/incubating) and hit the "Add to Slack" button.

-And if you have any trouble getting it set up, let me know!

-I just put out a new year-in-review for Coupling over on [www.zegreatrob.com](https://www.zegreatrob.com/blog.html).

-Check it out if you're curious what's been up!

-Nothing else to report here for now.
-Just that I appreciate your continued use.

-May all of your work be successful and valuable.
+Upcoming work includes a bunch of new ways to track a team's performance over time.
+It'll requires more setup than vanilla Coupling, but if you like seeing / collection how things have been going on your project, I'm hoping it'll tickle your fancy.

+Send me a note if you want to learn more!
+Always available at rob@continuousexcellence.io

+Other then that, happy holidays, merry Christmas, and we'll chat more in the New Year!

 - RoB